flipz357/flipz357.github.io/_posts/2024-04-04-explain-text-similarity.md

 A strength of this approach may be also a downside: There's lots of freedom in how you design your interpretable metrics, which can require some time for exploration as to what works and what not.

-## Input space explanation via integrated gradients
+## Input space explanation with integration

 This is a cool work by Lukas Moeller et al. Her we’d like to know the *input* features that have the most impact on a decision.
 It’s sort of one of the most popular interpretability goals, where people want to highlight the input features that a model thinks are important.
 This is about how it’s done in this case: